Gabriela-Orzechowska/MKW-Cosmos/README.md

 - Extended Presence Flags

 ### DX Features
 Cosmos was originally created for Mario Kart Wii Deluxe, because of that this repo contains some of their features.
-They won't be in the pack on standalone release.
+They won't be in the engine on standalone release.
 - Mega TCs
 - All Items can Drop (+ Golden Pickup)
 - Brake Drifting & Fast Falling